 How to Connect Google Ads, Merchant Center, and Product Feeds

-A practical workflow guide for connecting Google Ads, Merchant Center, and product feeds, showing how AI Shopping Feeds helps teams organize feed data, account connections, and publication handoffs.
+Workflow guide for connecting Google Ads, Merchant Center, and product feeds, with AI Shopping Feeds organizing feed data and publication handoffs.

 Many teams search “connect Google Ads Merchant Center” when the real issue is broader than account linking.
 They are trying to connect three layers at once: